usdoj-crt/beta-ada/_pages/notices/_posts/2022-11-02-upcoming-changes.md

 ---
 title: Upcoming changes to ADA.gov
 title_es: Upcoming changes to ADA.gov
 notice_text: Soon beta.ADA.gov will become the new ADA.gov.
-Learn what to expect
+Learn what to expect.
 notice_text_es:  Soon beta.ADA.gov will become the new ADA.gov.
-Learn what to expect
+Learn what to expect.
 ---

 Soon the Department will be launching a new and improved version of ADA.gov.